jatin0801/splitshare/README.md

-# 🧾 SplitShare Chrome Extension
+# 🧾 Evenly Chrome Extension

 A lightweight Chrome extension that automatically extracts order details from shopping sites (like Walmart or Amazon) using **AgentQL**, and then calculates item-wise and person-wise cost splits — just like Splitwise.
 Finally, it exports the result directly to **Google Sheets**.